Find Grad Schools

 18 Yearly Graduations

 University of Georgia comes in at #17 on our list of the most popular colleges offering master's degrees in pharmacy.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 18 master's degrees were handed out to pharmacy majors at UGA.
-About 78% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 18 people received their master's degree in pharmacy from UGA.
+Of these students, 43% were women and 43% were members of underrepresented racial-ethnic groups.

 #17